SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Results and discussion

 \section{Results and discussion}

-To assess the ability of PhiSNet to predict molecular wavefunctions and electronic densities (see Fig.~\ref{fig:overview}C), we train it on Kohn-Sham and overlap matrices for various non-equilibrium configurations of water, ethanol, malondialdehyde, uracil, and aspirin computed at the density functional theory (DFT) level with PBE/def2-SVP (the Kohn-Sham matrix takes the role of the Hamiltonian in DFT methods).
+To assess the ability of PhiSNet to predict molecular wavefunctions and electronic densities (see Fig.~\ref{fig:overview}C), we train it on Kohn-Sham (the Kohn-Sham matrix takes the role of the Hamiltonian in DFT methods, see Section~\ref{Ssubsec:quantum_chemistry} in the supplement) and overlap matrices for various non-equilibrium configurations of water, ethanol, malondialdehyde, uracil, and aspirin computed at the density functional theory (DFT) level with PBE/def2-SVP.
 Datasets for all molecules are taken from \citep{schutt2019unifying}, with the exception of aspirin, for which geometries were sampled from the MD17 dataset~\citep{chmiela2018towards} (more details on the datasets, training procedure, and hyperparameter settings can be found in Sections~\ref{Ssec:datasets}~and~\ref{Ssec:training_procedure} of the supplement).

 The results are summarized in Tab.~\ref{tab:comparison_with_schnorb} and compared to the current state-of-the-art given by SchNOrb~\citep{schutt2019unifying}.
 PhiSNet achieves accuracy improvements up to two orders of magnitude, with the biggest differences arising in larger and more complex molecules like uracil and aspirin.
 Note that the training process for SchNOrb requires data augmentation via random rotations to approximate the equivariance relation between wavefunction and molecular orientation, while PhiSNet preserves exact equivariance.
 This not only allows for faster convergence, but also leads to much smaller model sizes, with our model requiring approximately one fifth of the parameters of SchNOrb while providing significantly more accurate results.
+In addition, PhiSNet provides speedups of over three orders of magnitude compared to DFT calculations (see Section~\ref{Ssubsec:inference_times} for details).